 It was this geothermal activity, visible in pockets scattered all over the city, that had me rather desperate to visit.
 In and around Rotorua, you can find bubbling mud pools, a near-constant stream of steam erupting from geysers, thermal lakes, massive craters, hissing steam from the vents at the side of the road and some of the craziest colours I’ve ever seen.

-Dave and Dustin had both been to Rotorua before, they’d experienced the smells, seen the bizarre scenery and weren’t too keen to return.
-I’m sure their trip to Yellowstone last year had them even less enthusiastic about visiting.
+Dave had both been to Rotorua before, he’d experienced the smells, seen the bizarre scenery and wasn’t too keen to return.

-Seeing that I was being forced into all kinds of hiking activities during my time in New Zealand, I wouldn’t allow them to say no to a visit to Rotorua.
+Seeing that I was being forced into all kinds of hiking activities during my time in New Zealand, I wouldn’t allow him to say no to a visit to Rotorua.